joeljins/SysProg-Class/assignments/3-ShellP1/questions.md

 1. In this assignment I suggested you use `fgets()` to get user input in the main while loop.
 Why is `fgets()` a good choice for this application?

-    > **Answer**:  fgets() is a good choice for this application because it allows you to specify and specific number of bytes to read, allows you to get a single line, as a shell usually accepts a single line with commands and arguments, and allows for simple error handling.
+    > **Answer**:  fgets() is a good choice for this application because it allows you to specify a specific number of bytes to read, which prevents buffer overflow situations.
+It reads a single line of text at a time, which is perfect for a shell that usually accepts a single line of commands and arguments.
+It checks for EOF, allowing for simple error handling.

 2. You needed to use `malloc()` to allocte memory for `cmd_buff` in `dsh_cli.c`.
 Can you explain why you needed to do that, instead of allocating a fixed-size array?

-    > **Answer**:  malloc() is used when the size of the data is unknown at compile time.
-Because we are storing user input, it is impossible to determine the exact space needed for user input.
+    > **Answer**:  malloc() is used to allocate memory when the size of the data is unknown at compile time.
+Because we are storing user input, it is impossible to determine the exact space needed.
 If necessary, we can increase or decrease the space allocated.
-Arrays are used for fixed amounts of space, and they cannot be reallocated.
+Arrays are used for fixed amounts of space, and can lead to wasted memory because they cannot be resized once declared.

 3. In `dshlib.c`, the function `build_cmd_list(`)` must trim leading and trailing spaces from each command before storing it.
 Why is this necessary?
 If we didn't trim spaces, what kind of issues might arise when executing commands in our shell?